To buy a new climbing rope is pretty similar to getting a mobile phone contract. There are numerous types for seemingly endless uses.

 A hiking rope may under no circumstance be used for climbing, no matter in which discipline!

 Climbing ropes that are much used in nature are subject to numerous weather conditions: Humidity, UV-rays and dirt, for example.
 Each of those can have an adverse effect on climbing ropes, although the time it will take, varies.
 Humidity has a very short-term effect, while dirt and UV-rays have a long-term effect.

-And although you can avoid humidity quite successfully (at least in sports climbing), this is much more difficult with dust and sun.
-So, if you know that you want to use the rope a lot outdoors, it is advisable to buy a water-proofed climbing rope.
+Although you can avoid humidity quite successfully (at least in sports climbing), this is much more difficult with dust and sun.
+So, if you know that you want to use the rope a lot outdoors, it is advisable to buy a waterproofed climbing rope.
 Such ropes have the dry treatment included in the manufacturing of their components.
 Those dry treatments are usually very long-lasting and, in the best case scenario, will last as long as the rope itself.
 If the dry treatment of a climbing rope is destroyed, it cannot be renewed.
 Please don’t try to treat the climbing rope with DWR treatment by yourself.

 The right rope length